NetApp/recline/README.md

         response += ", %s" % name
     print(response)

-cliche.run()
+recline.relax()
 ```

 ## Interactive mode

-The default mode when a cliche applciation is run is an interactive style.
+The default mode when a recline applciation is run is an interactive style.
 Running
 our above `hello.py` results in the following output:

 ```